adamkui/adamkui/README.md

 **`Frontend web developer`**

 Hey everyone! 👋 I'm Adam, based in Budapest and immersed in the finance world at Erste Bank during the day.
 Here, I'm on a mission to infuse innovation into the daily challenges.
 Beyond the office walls, my enthusiasm shines in full-stack web development.
-I thrive on exploring new technologies, frameworks, and libraries, seeking not just thrills, but meaningful solutions.
-Let's embark on a coding adventure where every line of code shapes a unique narrative! 🚀💻
+I thrive on exploring new technologies, frameworks, and libraries, seeking not just thrills, but meaningful solutions 🚀💻

 ### 🔧 Languages and Tools